Chart Color Schemes

 Health performance in Moore Park Beach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Moore Park Beach faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 48% of the total population (~1,530 people), compared to 52.5% across Rest of Qld and the national average of 55.7%.
+Moore Park Beach faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high among both younger and older age cohorts.
+Only approximately 48% of the total population (~1,625 people) have private health cover, compared to 52.5% in Regional Qld and the national average of 55.7%.

-The most common medical conditions in the area are arthritis (impacting 11.7%) and mental health issues (9.9%), while 58.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 27.9% of residents aged 65 and over (896 people), higher than the 20.4% in Rest of Qld, with national rankings even higher than the general population.
+The most common medical conditions are arthritis (11.7%) and mental health issues (9.9%).
+Conversely, 58.7% of residents report no medical ailments, compared to 67.6% in Regional Qld.
+The working-age population has notably high chronic condition rates.
+The area has a higher proportion of residents aged 65 and over (28.8%, or 982 people) than Regional Qld (20.4%), with national rankings even higher.

 Frequently Asked Questions - Health